classilla/lamevmx/README.md

 # LAMEVMX: LAME's Not an MP3 Encoder with VMX

-LAME 3.100 with (tmkk's patches for AltiVec)[http://tmkk.undo.jp/lame/index_e.html], enhanced with additional G5 optimizations and build-system fixes.
+LAME 3.100 with [tmkk's patches for AltiVec](http://tmkk.undo.jp/lame/index_e.html), enhanced with additional G5 optimizations and build-system fixes.
 Maintained by Cameron Kaiser (classilla@floodgap.com).

 How to build (GNU `make` from MacPorts strongly recommended):